CaptionQA: Is Your Caption as Useful as the Image Itself?: A Gap between Caption and Image Utility

-\paragraph{Non-uniform gap across domains.} Domain-wise patterns in Table~\ref{tab:caption_image_gap} show that this utility gap is not uniform.
+The gap is not simply a reflection of baseline multimodal ability.
+Models that are relatively close on QA-on-image can have a huge difference on QA-on-caption performance.
+Even with slight QA-on-image ability decreases, the utility gap increases significantly.
+For example, GPT-5 and LLaVA-OneVision-7B differ by only about 9\% in QA-on-image accuracy, yet their QA-on-caption scores differ by 32.3\%.
+Even more notably, Claude Sonnet 4.5 and LLaVA-OneVision-7B are separated by only 1.1\% on QA-on-image, but their caption-based scores differ by 17.2\%.
+In other words, standard QA-on-image benchmarks like MMBench or MME would consider these models “close,” while CaptionQA reveals that their captions carry very different amounts of usable information for downstream reasoning. \paragraph{Non-uniform gap across domains.} Domain-wise patterns in Table~\ref{tab:caption_image_gap} show that this utility gap is not uniform.
 E-commerce has the smallest gaps for all models (around 4.87-24.97\%), suggesting that product-centric information is relatively easy to preserve in text.
 In contrast, Embodied AI exhibits the largest gaps: even the best open-source model (Qwen3-VL-30B-A3B) loses 16.96\% when switching from images to captions, and LLaVA-OneVision-7B loses over 40\%.
 Proprietary models also struggle here, with gaps of 13.81\% (GPT-5) and 29.06\% (Claude Sonnet 4.5), suggesting that the utility of robotic-related expression for image caption needs serious attention in the field of MLLM.
 Natural and Document domains sit in between, with moderate gaps driven by missed spatial relations, fine-grained attributes, or document-structure details.